eojuma/new-repo/git_readme.md

 # Update the main branch
 To see the changes made after merging the two branches,git pull, while on the main branch.
+Before deleting the feature branch we can also see the changes made on the main branch using ~git diff feature-branchname~ At this point remember the changes have not been made remotely and the feature branch is still existing.

+# All commits
+To have access to all commits to a given repo since existence,use git log